Mjz86/String/README.md

 # future versions:

-- the string wrapper is available as an exponential feature, the wrapper accepts a template pram for the properties to ensure ( `sso_cap,has_null,is_ownerized`), the stack buffer with the appropriate length will be provided ( if cap is more than sso), the string would be null terminated if required, and the string would be easily mutable if required, the 3 different string wrappers can be made by using a specific template pram, or a combination of them if needed ( mutable and big sso for example).
+- the string wrapper is available as an exponential feature, the wrapper accepts a template pram for the properties to ensure ( `sso_cap,has_null,is_ownerized`), the stack buffer with the appropriate length will be provided ( if cap is more than sso), the string would be null terminated if required, and the string would be easily mutable if required, the 3 different string wrappers can be made by using a specific template pram, or a combination of them if needed ( mutable and big sso for example), `ownerized_string` is that wrapper with `is_ownerized=true`, `c_string` is that wrapper with `has_null=true` , and `implace_string<N>` is that wrapper with  `sso_cap=N` , also , this way , the traits can be combined,  for example an owned implace string with size of 1024, note that the size of the `implace_string<N>` object is around 32+N ( for 15<N, N mod 8 being zero).

 i plan to support unicode with another library component that integrates with the byte-string, currently, i want to implement the rope,